This Program for Economic Research (PER)’s Spring Mini Course will be held in two parts.

 *Open to current Columbia University students only

-Serguei Maliar, Associate Professor in Economics, Stanford University
+Serguei Maliar, Associate Professor in Economics, Santa Clara University

 Artificial intelligence (AI) has many impressive applications, including playing chess and Go, self-driving cars, computer vision, and speech recognition.
 In this mini-course, we demonstrate that many challenging economic models can be successfully analyzed by using the same break-ground AI technologies and the same state-of-the-art combinations of software and hardware as those used by data scientists for dealing with their impressive applications.
 We develop open-source deep-learning AI software that makes it possible to cast dynamic economic models into the form suitable for intelligent machines.
 We show how this software can be used to analyze a collection of high-dimensional economic models that were intractable under the earlier solution methods.